kundajelab/ChromDragoNN/README.md

 python simple.py -cp /path/to/stage2/checkpoint/dir --dnase /path/to/dnase/packbited --rna_quants /path/to/rna_quants_1630tf.joblib --stage1_file ../stage1/resnet.py --stage1_pretrained_model_path /path/to/stage1/checkpoint/dir --with_mean 1
 ```

 The model loads weights from the best model from the stage 1 checkpoint directory.
 You may resume training from a previous checkpoint by adding the argument ```-rb 1``` to the above command.
-To predict on the test set, add the argument ```-ev 1``` to the above command.
+To predict on the test set, add the arguments ```-rb 1 -ev 1``` to the above command.
 This will generate a report of performance on the test set and also produce precision-recall plots.

 For other inputs, such as hyperparameters, refer